acityinohio/bitbanter-archive/_posts/2014-05-15-my-antimuse.md

 *A diversion from my normal diversions*

-As Bitbanter's seasoned readers (which at last count included me, my friend Paul, and my mother whenever I send her a link) might have noticed, I've changed the window dressing around here, and -- outside the rather drastic aesthetic change -- I haven't written much in the last two months.
+As Bitbanter's seasoned readers (which at last count included me, my friend Paul, and my mother whenever I send her a link) might have noticed, I've changed the window dressing around here, and---outside the rather drastic aesthetic change---I haven't written much in the last two months.

 To answer why I devolved Bitbanter from a decentralized satire experiment into my personal Josh-centric portal, [check the about page](/about/).
 The "TL;DR" version, as the kids say, is that I was the only one writing on Bitbanter anyway.
 As an aside, there's nothing quite like saying "because I can" to explain egocentrism.
 (If you are not American, you should try it sometime, it feels selfishly healthy.
 If you are American, stop using "because I can" "because you can"...because I say so, I suppose.
 Hmph...I need to improve my tautological game.)